alex-ong/NESTrisOCR/README.md

 Calibration
 ===

+Setup the target window:

-First, open the application that has your window capture.
+1) First, open the application that has your window capture.
 This will be OBS or an emulator.

-Note down it's game window name.
+2) Note down it's game window name.
 Go into the game view (the one with the field).

+3) Position and scale your application window to where you want it. **Since we capture the screen, any time you scale or move your application window, the calibration will be invalid**.

+4) You can use Windows+arrow keys to position the window so it will lock to the side or quarter of the screen.

 Double-click on `calibrate.py`.